 This is defined for the set of codes, list, pointer, date, and Yes/No reads.
-It is also returned for DD reads when the DATA TYPE field value has a SET OF CODES, POINTER, VARIABLE POINTER, or DATE/TIME.
+It is also returned for DD reads when the DATA TYPE field value is a:

+- SET OF CODES

+- POINTER

+- VARIABLE POINTER

+- DATE/TIME

 It holds the external value of the response for set of codes or Yes/No, the zero node of the entry selected for a POINTER, and the external date for a DATE/TIME and VARIABLE POINTER.
 To have Y(0) returned for pointer-types, the DIC(0) string in the second piece of DIR(0) must contain a Z. For example:

-'''

-DIR(0)="P^19:EMZ"

-'''
+DIR(0) = "P^19:EMZ"

-For list reads, it contains the same values as the Y variable.
-There can be additional nodes in the Y() array depending on the size of the list selected by the user.
+For list reads, it contains the same values as the $\mathbf{Y}$ variable.
+There can be additional nodes in the $\mathbf{Y}$ () array depending on the size of the list selected by the user.

-DTOUT: If the read has timed-out, then DTOUT is defined.
+DTOUT: DTOUT is defined if the read has timed-out.